YakinRubaiat/Report-on-Pima-indian-diabetes-data-set/index.md

 As we can see as glucose and BMI level increase, the risk for diabetes increases significantly.
 So it provides us with a useful model.
 By analyzing different graph and by investing which feature affect the most in diabetes, we find four feature.

-Glucose
+1.Glucose
-BMI
+2.BMI
-Age
+3.Age
-DiabetesPedigreeFunction
+4.DiabetesPedigreeFunction

-4.1.3.
+### 4.1.3.
 MLP Classifier

 A multilayer perceptron (MLP) is a class of feedforward artificial neural network.
 We use this algorithm because "MLP"s are used in research for their ability to solve problems stochastically, which often allows approximate solutions for extremely complex problems like fitness approximation.